heyoujue/RforEMA/README.md

 email: heyoujue@stu.pku.edu.cn

-These are scripts for EMA data exported by Emalyse.
+These are scripts for EMA(Electromagnetic Midsagittal Articulography) data exported by Emalyse.

 You should set your sampling rate of EMA and the resampling rate in R script.